LinkedIn's revenue beat fails to connect with investors

 LinkedIn Corp LNKD.N, operator of the biggest social networking site for professionals, reported a better-than-expected 33 percent rise in quarterly revenue on Thursday, driven by strong growth in its business serving recruiters.

-LinkedIn's shares were down 3.9 percent in after-hours trading, however, as investors focussed on the company's widening losses and an underwhelming full-year revenue forecast.
+LinkedIn's shares were down 3.9 percent in after-hours trading, however, as investors focused on the company's widening losses and an underwhelming full-year revenue forecast.

 LinkedIn has been spending heavily to acquire businesses and build up its sales and development teams in an effort to leverage off its 380 million members.